bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 -   `wait` and `notify`

 Significantly, the WebAssembly threads proposal did not specify a mechanism for creating new threads.
-A future vision for this might work is described in [Weakening WebAssembly](https://dl.acm.org/doi/10.1145/3360559), but, for practical reasons, the proposal left this "spawn" detail up to implementors.
+A future vision for how this might work is described in [Weakening WebAssembly](https://dl.acm.org/doi/10.1145/3360559), but, for practical reasons, the proposal left this "spawn" detail up to implementors.
 After all, WebAssembly engines [in browsers](https://webassembly.org/roadmap/) could already spawn new threads using Web Workers (see